7 incredible facts about Jim Furyk's record-breaking 58 at the Travelers Championship

-Jim Furyk made history on Sunday at the Travelers Championship, shooting the first-ever 58 in PGA Tour history.
-It's nearly 40 years since Al Geiberger, aka Mr. 59, became the first to shoot 59 in a PGA Tour event.
-Now we have a Mr. 58.
+Four years ago, Jim Furyk made history at the Travelers Championship, shooting the first 58 in PGA Tour history.
+It came nearly 40 years after Al Geiberger, aka Mr. 59, was the first to shoot 59 in a PGA Tour event.
+Of course, then, Furyk can rightfully claim the catchy moniker Mr. 58.

-To help put Furyk's record-breaking round in context, here are a couple of facts about his incredible round.
+When Furyk accomplished this feat in 2016, we put the record-breaking round in context.
+Here are a couple of facts about his incredible round.

-There have been approximately 613,000 rounds in PGA Tour history, and Furyk's is the lowest ever.
+There had been approximately 613,000 rounds in PGA Tour history at the time, and Furyk's was the lowest ever.

-Furyk's 58 joins the ranks of other 58s shot on professional tours.
+Furyk's 58 wasn't the first shot on a professional tour.

-Jim Furyk joins Jason Bohn (Mackenzie Tour, 2001), Ryo Ishikawa (Japan Tour, 2003) and Stephan Jaeger (Web.com Tour, 2016).
-Incredibly, Jaeger shot his 58 last week at TPC Stonebrae en route to breaking the four-day scoring record with a 250.
+Furyk joined Jason Bohn (Mackenzie Tour, 2001), Ryo Ishikawa (Japan Tour, 2003) and Stephan Jaeger (Web.com Tour, 2016).
+Incredibly, Jaeger shot his 58 the week before Furyk did it at TPC Stonebrae en route to breaking the four-day scoring record with a 250.

 Firing on all cylinders: Furyk hit all 18 greens in regulation, carded 10 birdies and one eagle and needed just 24 putts.

-Experience on his side: The 46-year-old shot the last 59 on the PGA Tour -- in the third round of the BMW Championship in 2013.
+Experience on his side: Furyk had shot the last 59 on the PGA Tour prior to his 58—in the third round of the 2013 BMW Championship.

 Furyk started Sunday 16 shots off the lead, and made the cut on the number on Friday.

 Furyk holed an eight-footer for par on his 18th hole on Friday just to make the cut.
-His 58 puts him four shots off the lead before the leaders tee off.
-Just like his 59 in 2013, Furyk's sub-60 round will be in a non-winning effort.
+His 58 put him four shots off the lead before the leaders tee off.
+Just like his 59 in 2013, Furyk's sub-60 round came in a non-winning effort.

 This was the ninth time Furyk hit all 18 greens in regulation.